Praveen-Raj123/Iris_prediction/README.md

 # Iris_prediction
-Using SVM and feature to predict the iris
+Using SVM and flower's feature to predict the iris